cse3902-num1/cse3902/README.md

 * D - move Link right, make Link face right
 * Z - make Link use his primary attack
 * N - make Link use his primary attack

-* Left Click - Move to previous room
-* Right Click - Move to next room
+* C - display the hud
+* B - switch weapon in slot B - slot B contains all the other weapon
+* V - switch weapon in slot A - slot A contains only sword
 * 1 - use bomb
 * 2 - use magical boomerang
 * 3 - use blue arrow